 I am not ashamed to admit that I am a big scaredy cat, but the more I have visited, the more the event has grown on me.

 8 HHN Tips for Solo Travelers and First Timers

-Here, we have reached the anticipated section of the article, which is how to manage and survive Halloween Horror Nights.
+Here, we have reached the anticipated section of the article, which is how to manage and survive going alone to Halloween Horror Nights.